 A teacher or someone who has lawful control of the child can search a pupil with their permission to look for any item that the school's rules say must not be brought into school.
 Headteachers and other members of staff authorised by them have the power to search a pupil without the pupil's consent if they suspect they are in possession of 'prohibited items'.
-Where possible there will be two members of staff present for a search and it will be conducted in a suitable private room.
-Parents will be informed if a search is conducted.
 Prohibited items that can be searched for without consent include: